Todd0042/gw2-raid-guide/README.md

 .

-Raid Guide addon for Nexus for Guild Wars 2 in progress.
+Raid Guide addon for Nexus for Guild Wars 2.

 Information looks pretty accurate, let me know if you see any issues.